 Single-use plastic items ban

-The single-use plastic items ban is part of Queensland's plan to tackle plastic pollution and follows strong support from the community, retailers and industry organisations.
+Queensland has banned the supply of a number of single-use plastic items, under Queensland's plan to tackle plastic pollution.
+The bans follow strong support from the community, retailers and industry organisations.

 - single-use plastic straws

 - single-use plastic cutlery